thelastmile/ProjectPhaseGuidebook/feature_brainstorm.md

 # Feature Brainstorm - Week 1 Part I

-Review the pitchdeck for your business.
+Where is your business idea coming from?
+Do you have a pitchdeck or business plan to review?
 Consider the business to be the 'client' that has employed you to build a website (aka 'app').
-What is the best app that you can build for this business in six weeks?
+What is the best app that you can build for this business in four weeks?

 As a team, answer the following questions about your project: